What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

 Are there differences between the college credit available and how do I know which credit is the best?

-The credits available are the American Opportunity Credit or Lifetime Learning Credit.
-The differences in the credits are based on the year the student is in college, the amount and type of expenses qualifying for the credit, and also income phase out limits.
+The credits available are either the American Opportunity Credit or Lifetime Learning Credit.
+The differences in the credits are based on the year the student is in college, the amount and type of expenses qualifying for the credit, and income phase out limits.
 Expenses for students in their first four years of college qualify for the American Opportunity Credit and generally provide the largest amount of credit.
 You should review the instructions to Form 8863 for more information on which credit maximizes your tax benefit.

 Who is eligible to take the education credits?

 You can claim the American Opportunity credit for qualified education expenses you pay for a dependent child as well as for expenses you pay for yourself or your spouse.
 If you have several students in your family, you can claim multiple credits based on the expenses of each student.
 For example, if you have three kids in college, you can claim up to $7,500 ($2,500 x 3) in American Opportunity credits.

 The credit is not allowed for a student who has completed the first four years of postsecondary education as of the beginning of the year.
 So, if your child completed less than four years of college as of January 1, 2019, you can claim the credit on your 2019 return.

 Note: You can only claim the credit for a year during which the student carries at least a half-time course load for a minimum of one semester beginning in that year.
 Additionally, the student must be enrolled in a program that leads to an associates or bachelor’s degree or some other recognized credential.

 You can claim the Lifetime Learning credit for qualified education expenses you pay for a dependent child as well as for yourself or your spouse.
 However, the maximum amount of covered expenses is $10,000 no matter how many students you have.
 This translates into a $2,000 maximum credit ($10,000 X 20%).